Housing Benefit - VOCAL Skip to main content

 New applications for HB are only open to:

-• People who have reached State Pension age
+• People who have reached State Pension age (this depends on your sex and date of birth)

 • Your eligible rent (the amount used to calculate your HB claim)